Bayeux Tapestry tituli: The tapestry

-The Bayeux Tapestry, a 70 m long embroidered-linen cloth which narrates the story of the Norman conquest of England in 1066 has been said to be "one of the most powerful pieces of visual propaganda ever produced, as well as one of the few medieval works of art familiar to almost everyone in the Western world."
+The Bayeux Tapestry is a 70 m long embroidered-linen cloth which narrates the story of the Norman conquest of England in 1066, and has been said to be "one of the most powerful pieces of visual propaganda ever produced, as well as one of the few medieval works of art familiar to almost everyone in the Western world."
 The tapestry has compelled many people to study and question who commissioned it and for what purpose.
-The tapestry is currently located in Bayeux, Normandy and is protected by a glass case.
-The Bayeux Tapestry tituli are Medieval Latin captions that are embroidered along the Bayeux Tapestry scenes and describe the portrayed re-enactments on the tapestry.
-The tituli, comprising 2,226 characters and symbols, is the longest known text of its kind.
-These depicted events leading up to the Norman conquest of England concerning William, Duke of Normandy, and Harold, Earl of Wessex, later King of England, culminating in the Battle of Hastings.
+The tapestry is usually displayed in the Musée de la Tapisserie de Bayeux in Bayeux, Normandy, France, and is protected by a glass case.
+The events are depicted in 58 scenes, which lead up to the Norman conquest of England concerning William, Duke of Normandy, and Harold, Earl of Wessex, later King of England, culminating in the Battle of Hastings.